 One of the most popular ghosts in the Palace Saloon is that of a man named Nevins.
-He was playing a game of high stakes poker and he was in debt.
+He was playing a game of high-stakes poker, and he was in debt.
 He put his mortuary up as his collateral and lost everything to the sheriff.
-It is said that whenever men play a game of poker, the spirit of Nevins will return wanting to replay the fateful game of cards which led to him losing his funeral parlor.
+It is said that whenever men play a game of poker, the spirit of Nevins will return, wanting to replay the fateful game of cards, which led to him losing his funeral parlor.

-According to Dave, glasses would fall off the rack for no apparent reason and once there was a plant sitting on the bar that suddenly fell to the ground.
+According to Dave, glasses would fall off the rack for no apparent reason, and once there was a plant sitting on the bar that suddenly fell to the ground.
 There was also a mannequin that fell over the railing from the top of the stairs when there was no one around.

-The Palace Saloon in Prescott, Arizona was opened in September 1877.
+The Palace Saloon in Prescott, Arizona, was opened in September 1877.
 The Palace Saloon was more than just your average watering hole.
 It was decorated tastefully and lavishly.
 It had nothing but the finest liqueurs from exotic locations all over the world.
-The Palace gave the men a place where they could check the boards for available jobs which are suitable for them; and read about the news of national results.
+The Palace gave the men a place where they could check the boards for available jobs suitable for them; and read about the news of national results.
 Sometimes mineral business would be conducted over the bar.

 The present saloon was opened in 1901.
 It has a neo-classical revival design built of iron, granite, and ornamental bricks.
 Some Hollywood movies have been shot in the saloon, such as “Junior Bonner” and the MVD Ghostchasers show has even shot an episode there.